-In addition to the 2 digital outputs on X7 ( ( $\rightarrow$ # 148), the AKD PDMM provides 2 digital outputs an X35 and X36.
-Choose the required function in the setup software.
+In addition to the 2 digital outputs on X7 ( ( $\rightarrow$ # 145), the AKD PDMM provides 2 digital outputs an X35 and X36.
+Choose the required function in WorkBench.
 Messages from pre-programmed functions stored in the drive can be output here.
-A list of these pre-programmed functions can be found in the setup software.
+A list of these pre-programmed functions can be found in the software.
 If an output is to be assigned to a pre-programmed function, then the parameter set must be saved in the drive.